 Become an Architect (Grades 5, 6, 7, 8, 9)

-Students will receive an overview of Frank Lloyd Wright’s life and work, and a virtual tour of Taliesin West.
-We will then discuss the importance of scale when envisioning, creating and developing space.
-Students will then make a floor plan of their dream space based on these principles.
+This virtual field trip begins with a 3D tour of our UNESCO World Heritage Site and winter home of Frank Lloyd Wright, Taliesin West.
+During the tour, a Museum Educator will give an overview of Frank Lloyd Wright’s life and work, as well as some basic architectural concepts.
+We will then discuss the importance of scale when envisioning, creating, and developing structures.
+Students will then make a site plan based on these principles.

 Field Trips at Taliesin West are supported in part by grants from these community partners: